pythonophile/Car_Price_Prediction_Model/README.md

 The dataset used for training the model contains several thousand records of car listings, with features such as:

 Name: The car model name

 Year: The year of manufacture

-KM Driven: The distance the car has traveled (in kilometers) Fuel Type: Type of fuel the car uses (Petrol, Diesel, CNG, etc.)
+KM Driven: The distance the car has traveled (in kilometers)

+Fuel Type: Type of fuel the car uses (Petrol, Diesel, CNG, etc.)

 Seller Type: Whether the seller is an individual or a dealer

-Transmission: Type of transmission (Manual or Automatic) Owner Type: How many previous owners the car had
+Transmission: Type of transmission (Manual or Automatic)

+Owner Type: How many previous owners the car had

 Mileage: Mileage in kmpl (kilometers per liter)

 Engine: Engine size (in CC)

 Max Power: Maximum power of the car’s engine (in BHP)

 Seats: Number of seats in the car

 Selling Price: The actual price of the car (target variable)

 # Features
 The following features were used as inputs to predict the price of a car:
 Car Model (Name)

 Year of Manufacture

 Kilometers Driven

 Fuel Type

 Seller Type

 Transmission Type

 Number of Previous Owners

 Mileage

 Engine Capacity

 Maximum Power

 Number of Seats

 The target variable is the Selling Price.

 # Modeling
 We used a Linear Regression model from the scikit-learn library to predict the car prices.
 The process involved the following steps:

+# Data Preprocessing:
-Data Preprocessing: Handling missing values, encoding categorical features, and scaling the data.
+Handling missing values, encoding categorical features, and scaling the data.

+# Train-Test Split:
-Train-Test Split: Dividing the dataset into a training set and a test set to evaluate the model’s performance.
+Dividing the dataset into a training set and a test set to evaluate the model’s performance.

+# Model Training:
-Model Training: Training the Linear Regression model on the training dataset.
+Training the Linear Regression model on the training dataset.

+# Model Evaluation:
-Model Evaluation: Evaluating the model using metrics such as Mean Squared Error (MSE) and R-squared (R²) on the test set.
+Evaluating the model using metrics such as Mean Squared Error (MSE) and R- squared (R²) on the test set.

 Requirements
-To run this project, you’ll need the following Python libraries:
+To run this project, you’ll need the following Python libraries: pandas

-pandas
 numpy

 scikit-learn

-streamlit (if deploying with Streamlit) matplotlib (for visualization, optional)
+streamlit (if deploying with Streamlit)

+matplotlib (for visualization, optional)

 Installation

 Clone the repository:

 bash